FitGenie-App/fitgenie-app.github.io/chat.md

 Styling: Uses FitGenie’s custom Tailwind color palette for a polished, modern look.
 ```
-**Influence to Project:** Significantly boost the layouting and styling of the hero section, thereby making an engaging hook upon entering the site.
+**Influence to Project:** Significantly boost the layouting and styling of the "Hero Banner" section, thereby making an engaging hook upon entering the site.

 <br/>